phievo/phievo/docs/source/Presentation.md

 Presentation
 ============

-This section presents the basic
+This section presents the basics

 ## Network components